Canada: Alberta

 Background and the Role of Reductions in Meeting Environmental and Economic Objectives

-To align its directives with the agreement, the Alberta Energy Regulator (AER) issued Bulletin 2020–12: Requirements Aimed at Reducing Methane Emissions Amended, 2020, and made changes to Directive 017: Measurement Requirements for Upstream Oil and Gas Operations, 2018 (Directive 017, 2018 hereafter) and Directive 060, 2020.
+To align its directives with the agreement, the Alberta Energy Regulator (AER) issued Bulletin 2020–12: Requirements Aimed at Reducing Methane Emissions Amended, 2020, and made changes to Directive 017: Measurement Requirements for Upstream Oil and Gas Operations, originally released in 2018 (Directive 017, 2018 hereafter), and Directive 060, 2020 .
 Directive 060, 2020, applies to all operations approved under Section 10 of the Oil Sands Conservation Act, 2000, with the exception of oil sands mining operations, which do not need to flare or vent during bitumen mining.

 Targets and Limits

-Directive 060, 2020, follows CASA recommendations; it defines limits on the total annual volume of gas flared, incinerated, and vented at all upstream wells and facilities.
-If flaring and venting of solution gas exceed the limit in any year, the AER will impose reduction limits for individual operating sites based on the analysis of the most recent annual data available.
+Directive 060, 2020 , follows the CASA recommendations, and defines limits on the total annual volume of gas flared, incinerated, and vented at all upstream wells and facilities.
+If flaring and venting of solution gas exceed the limit in any year, the AER will impose reduction limits for individual operating sites based on analysis of the most recent annual data available.

-Per Section 2.3, the combined flaring and venting volume is limited to no more than 900 m³ a day.
-Operators must follow the decision tree approach recommended by CASA and demonstrate the economics of conservation options (see the Economic Evaluation section, and the Fiscal and Emission Reduction Incentives section of this case study).
+Section 2.1 of the directive sets an annual solution gas flaring limit of 670 million m³ (50 percent of the 1996 baseline) for the upstream oil and gas industry.
+As per Section 2.3, the combined flaring and venting volume is limited to no more than 900 m³ a day.
+Operators must follow the decision tree approach recommended by CASA and demonstrate the economics of conservation options (see sections 12 and 21 of this case study).

-Section 8 sets an overall vented gas (routine and nonroutine) limit at a site of 15,000 m³ or 9,000 kilograms (kg) of methane a month.
+The AER does not accept venting as an alternative to flaring or incineration, if gas volumes are sufficient to sustain stable combustion.
+When venting is the only feasible option, Section 8 of the directive sets an overall vented gas (routine and nonroutine) limit at a site of 15,000 m³ or 9,000 kilograms (kg) of methane a month.
 The limit on the volume of routinely vented gas at a site is 3,000 m³ or 1,800 kg of methane a month.
 Section 8.6 prescribes equipment-specific limits on venting.

 Facilities that emit more than 100,000 tonnes of GHG a year are required to reduce their emissions intensity by 12 percent under the Climate Change and Emissions Management Amendment Act, 2003.